 Financing Strategies for Behavioral Health Integration and Collaborative Care Management

-The Centers for Medicare & Medicaid Services announced final rules in the Physician Fee Schedule 2018 for Medicare payments for patients participating in a collaborative care program or receiving other behavioral health integration services.
-The payment structure may be used to treat patients with any behavioral health condition that is being treated by the billing practitioner, including substance use disorders.
-To learn more about the 2018 codes for behavioral health integration services, download the AIMS Center Summary Sheet on Medicare Payments for Behavioral Health Integration Services.
+In 2017, CMS introduced codes for billing General BHI and CoCM.
+The codes are billed for services provided in a calendar month, and through the treating medical provider.
+They allow more flexibility in staffing a behavioral health integration program and also reimburse for a wider range of activities.
+These codes may be used to bill patients with any behavioral health condition being treated by the billing practitioner, including substance use disorders.
+To learn more about the codes for behavioral health integration services, download the AIMS Center Summary Sheet on Bundled Payments for Behavioral Health Integration Services.

 Financial Modeling Workbook

 In collaboration with the Institute for Family Health and the American Psychiatric Association, the AIMS Center has recently updated the Financial Modeling Workbook.
 The updated workbook allows practices to create scenarios according to their clinic type, staffing model, work activities, billing preferences and visit volume in order to more accurately estimate revenue and expenses for providing integrated behavioral health care.

 To download one or more of the available versions please see our Financial Modeling Workbooks page.